DirectoryTree/Bartender/README.md

 }
 ```

-If your application uses a `User` model outside the `App\Models` namespace, you can set it using the `Bartender` facade:
+If your application uses a `User` model outside the default `App\Models` namespace, you can set it using the `Bartender` facade:

 ```php
 // app/Providers/AuthServiceProvider.php